Updated 25/09/2024

 If your poor pup ingests any part of the Rowan tree, especially the berries, they may experience a range of symptoms indicating Rowan tree poisoning.
 These symptoms can vary based on the amount consumed and the size of your dog.
 As always, if your dog displays any worrying symptoms, it's important to act quickly and seek the help of a vet.
 Common symptoms of Rowan tree poisoning in dogs include:

-• Gastrointestinal distress: this includes vomiting, diarrhea, and abdominal pain.
-The berries are particularly notorious for causing stomach upset.
+- Gastrointestinal distress: this includes vomiting, diarrhea, and abdominal pain.
+The berries are the most common part of the tree for causing stomach upset.

 Diagnosis

-• Urinalysis: this can help assess your dog’s overall health and detect any abnormalities.
+- Urinalysis: this can help assess your dog’s overall hydration status, and if the kidneys are leaking protein, a sign of damage.

-• Imaging: in some cases, X-rays or ultrasounds might be used to determine if there’s any foreign material in the gastrointestinal tract.
+- Imaging: in some cases, X-rays or an ultrasound exam might be used to determine if there’s any foreign material in the gastrointestinal tract.

 Treatment